elastest/elastest.io-docs/docs/try-elastest.md

   </tr>
 </table>

+<h3 class="holder-subtitle link-top">ElasTest on a Virtual Machine</h3>

+To run ElasTest on a virtual machine it is necessary to use the **`--server-address`** option with the ip of the VM as value.

 <h3 class="holder-subtitle link-top">ElasTest on a server</h3>

 To run ElasTest on a server follow the steps detailed in the <a href="/docs/deploying/ubuntu/">Linux Server </a>section.